-If you chose to instead break up that $100K over two years then you could stay in the 15% to 25% tax bracket and could reduce your overall tax liability.
+If you chose to instead break up that $100K over two years, then you could stay in the 15% to 25% tax bracket.
+This way, you reduce your overall tax liability.

 Most distributions from an employer 401k or pension plan will be subject to a 20% withholding, unless you’re at the age of 59 1/2.
 This withholding will be sent to your friends at the IRS in anticipation of tax and penalty that will be owed.

 In the case of an early distribution from your IRA, a 10% withholding for the penalty amount can be made.

 5. If You Ever Have Tax Losses Consider Converting to a Roth IRA.

 Roth IRAs are popular for a reason.
 When you have tax losses on your tax return, you may want to consider using those losses to offset income that would arise when you convert a traditional IRA or 401k to a Roth account.